One-Loop Quantum Effects in Carroll Scalars: Flowing of the coupling constants

 \section{Flowing of the coupling constants}

 Consider a class of scalar field theories in $d$ dimensions.
 The Carroll invariant Euclidean action takes the form

-Here $m_0$ is the mass and $\lambda_{0,n}$ are the coupling constants at the energy scale at which the theory \eqref{action1} is defined.
-In this Euclidean action we keep only the $\mathbb{Z}_2$ symmetric terms so that the Hamiltonian is bounded from below.
-We will briefly describe our proposed Wilsonian Renormalization procedure for Carrollian field theories described above.
+Here $m_0$ is the mass, and $\lambda_{0,n}$ are the coupling constants at the energy scale at which the theory \eqref{action1} is defined.
+In this Euclidean action, we keep only the $\mathbb{Z}_2$ symmetric terms so that the Hamiltonian is bounded from below.
+We briefly describe our proposed Wilsonian renormalization procedure for the Carrollian field theories described above.

 One key feature in Carrollian field theories of the form (\ref{action1}) is that there are no spatial derivatives.
-Hence conveniently we can expand the field in terms of energy modes:
+Hence conveniently, we can expand the field in terms of energy modes

-As usual, for our theory the renormalization group (RG) procedure will involve integrating out high energy modes, rescaling energy, and rescaling the fields.
-However the caveat here is that, unlike Lorentzian theories the high energy modes are not equivalent to short wavelength ones.
-Hence the RG procedure we carry out here is tailor-made for Carrollian theories of type \eqref{action1} and respects Carroll symmetry at each step.
-This has drastic consequences in terms of scaling of operators as we will see below.
+As usual, for our theory, the renormalization group (RG) procedure will involve integrating out high-energy modes, rescaling energy, and rescaling the fields.
+However, it is important to note here that, unlike Lorentzian theories, the high-energy modes are not equivalent to short wavelength ones.
+Hence, the RG procedure we carry out here is tailor-made for Carrollian theories of type \eqref{action1} and respects Carroll symmetry at each step.
+This has drastic consequences in terms of scaling of operators, as we will see below.
 We should also point out that, due to the decoupling of spatial scale and energy scale, the RG problem becomes closely analogous to the one in a 0+1 dimensional QFT, i.e. in a quantum mechanical anharmonic oscillator system.
 Hence, the following discussion can be compared to the Callan-Symanzik flow equations for $O(N)$ symmetric anharmonic oscillator models presented recently in \cite{Giorgini:2020acn}.
 We would also like to point out that renormalization group flow for systems with a single degree of freedom was studied in \cite{Polonyi:1994pn}, where the couplings ran with a time-scale (equivalent to an energy cutoff scale).\\